Updated November 4 with new details on this year’s film lineup.

 Movies in the mountains.
 PHOTO MIKE CRANE

-In total, the Whistler Film Festival will showcase 41 features and 45 shorts from 19 different countries, including award-season contenders, new breakthrough Canadian features (more details on these below), heart-stopping extreme adventure films, and previously unseen projects from around the globe.
+In total, the Whistler Film Festival will showcase 35 features and 6 short programs, including award-season contenders, breakthrough Canadian features, heart-stopping extreme adventure films, and previously unseen projects from around the globe.
 Take a look at the full film lineup and grab some tickets!

 The intimate setting also allows movie buffs to peer behind the camera with events like the live Power Pitch competition giving you insight into how the industry works.
 Yet another reason to come to the coolest film festival in Canada this winter.